rootwork/rootwork.org/README.md

 files](https://gohugobrasil.netlify.app/themes/customizing/).
 Don't edit the files in `themes` directly, as they're stored with git submodules.

+Add notes at the top of any overridden files using Go comments (`{{/* */}}`) to note what has been changed -- this vastly eases integrating new changes to the overridden files from upstream.

+Sass can be overridden more directly using the `_custom.scss` file within `assets`.
+Use the theme's `_variables.scss` file to see the original values for and change things like colors and sizes.

+### Updating the theme

-Use `git submodule update --init --recursive` to update theme source files, but note there's no real guarantee this won't break things.
+Use `git submodule update --init --recursive` to pull in new changes, but note there's no real guarantee this won't break things.

 # Generating the site for production